mrlhansen/idrac_exporter/README.md

 address: 127.0.0.1 # Listen address
 port: 9348         # Listen port
 timeout: 10        # HTTP timeout (in seconds) for Redfish API calls
-retries: 1         # Retries before a target is marked as invalid (use 0 to disable invalidation)
 hosts:
   123.45.6.78:
     username: user